MileHacker Logo

 • Requirements: Valid motorcycle license.

 • Bicycle Sharing: Minimal.
-Some shops/hotels.
+Some retailers/hotels.

 • Infrastructure: Not well-developed for cycling (few dedicated lanes).